leeaaron629/Blog/Article 1 - Use Guard Clauses/README.md

 ...
 But it is necessary!
 Conditionals are fundamental tools of programming (Imperative).

-Not, exactly.
+Well, not exactly.
 Complicated code and deep nesting, often, occurs when there is a lack in understanding of the problem.

 ...
-No. I understand the problem.
-There is no other way around it.
+You may disagree and say no. You understand the problem and there is no other way around it.

 Okay, you are right!
-There are some requirements or problems that that require such complexity.
+There are some problems that that require such complexity.
 In fact, enterprise applications are littered with deep nested code.
 However, these are also the projects that requires a programmer's weekend and sanity to develop and maintain.
 These projects may end up failing as well and no one wants that.
 Fortunately, programmers have developed techniques to prevent deep nesting and I will be going over some of these techniques with you today.

 ### Use Guard Clauses